okionka/RedMatic_wiki/subFlow-within-time.md

 ```

 ## Input
-As Input to the flow the following informations can pe providden:
+As Input to the flow the following informations can be provided:
 * `msg.startTime` - a simple time as string "8:00" in 12 hour format which is the start of the time
 * `msg.endTime` - a simple time as string "20:00" in 12 hour format which is the end of the time
 * `msg.currentTime` - _optional_ a simple time as string "14:00" in 12 hour format which is the time to check if it is between `msg.startTime` and `msg.endTime`